Hospital Travel Costs Scheme

 - travel for treatment on referral by a doctor or dentist

 If a member of your family receives Income Support, Jobseeker's Allowance (income-based) or Employment and Support Allowance (income-related) you will have to claim help from the Hospital Travel Costs Scheme.
-For Pension Credit Guarantee Credit the entitlement is automatic regardless of who in the household receives the benefit.
+For Pension Credit Guarantee Credit the entitlement is automatic regardless of who in your household receives the benefit.

 How much you'll get